Learn How to Prevent Mold After Water Damage

 If you’ve had any water damage to your home after a storm or flooding, you have roughly 24 to 48 hours to prevent the growth of mold and mildew.
-Mold that can be extremely hazardous to you and your family’s health.
+This Mold can be extremely hazardous to you and your family’s health.
 It’s highly important that you start the process of drying out your water damage or you could be left with repairs to your home that are even more time consuming then they already will be.

 Not to mention that mold can cause health issues like fever and difficulty breathing.
 Those with existing health problems such as Asthma are especially susceptible to these issues and should not be anywhere near mold.